aegomez/js-adv-exercises-2/README.md

     - Test delayed B should appear after .5 seconds have elapsed.
     - Test delayed A should appear after 1 second has elapsed.

+20. Create a Sierpiński triangle using HTML DIV elements.
+Allow for the number of divisions to be selected through a UI.

 ## Author

 Adrian Gomez